bbauska/LFS171x/README.md

 </p>
 <h3>Regulation</h3>
 <p>
 The lack of regulation around transactions on the blockchain creates an environment of uncertainty for all players.

 Highly regulated industries like financial services are treading carefully in the DLT space.

 The Securities and Exchange Commission of the United States has clarified its stance on [Initial Coin Offerings (ICOs) in 2017](https://www.sec.gov/oiea/investor-alerts-and-bulletins/ib_coinofferings).

 The Chinese government has, in fact, banned all ICOs, while 60 major ICO platforms are being investigated ([Saheli Roy Choudhury](https://www.cnbc.com/2017/09/04/chinese-icos-china-bans-fundraising-through-initial-coin-offerings-report-says.html), 2017).

 Similarly, there are no regulatory guidelines governing smart contracts, causing much anxiety among various players like lawyers, regulators, programmers, and businesses.

 The lack of regulatory guidelines, along with a lack of industry standards, exacerbates hindrances to rapid adoption of DLT.
 </p>

 <h3>Lack of Know-How</h3>
 The lack of know-how (and know-whom and know-where) around distributed ledger technologies and the availability of experts in the area is a major challenge in the adoption of distributed ledger technologies.

 While there has been an exponential increase in the interest around 'blockchain', as indicated in the figure below, there is a huge lag of technical talent in the space.
 In fact, the origin of this course stems from the need to address this gap in know-how.

 **[`^        back to top        ^`](#table-of-contents)**

-<h3> Blockchain Search Volume
+<h3> Blockchain Search Volume</h3>

 Retrieved from https://coin.dance/stats/blockchain on November 6, 2020